akka/akka/akka-docs/scala/actors.rst

 What happens to the actor
 -------------------------

-If an exception is thrown, the actor object itself is discarded and a new instance is created.
+If an exception is thrown, the actor instance is discarded and a new instance is created.
 This new instance will now be used in the actor references to this actor (so this is done invisible to the developer).
-Note that this means that current state of the failing actor instance is lost if you don't store and restore it in life-cycle callbacks.
+Note that this means that current state of the failing actor instance is lost if you don't store and restore it in ``preRestart`` and ``postRestart`` callbacks.

 Extending Actors using PartialFunction chaining